A Mathematical Approach to Order Book Modeling: Introduction and Background

 The price dynamics is the result of the interplay between the incoming order flow and the order book \cite{Bouchaud}.
 Figure \ref{fig1} is a schematic illustration of this process \cite{Ferraris}.
 Note that we chose to represent quantities on the bid side of the book by non-positive numbers.

-Although in reality orders can have any size, we shall assume throughout this paper that all orders have a fixed unit size $q$.
-This assumption is convenient to carry out our analysis and is, for now, of secondary importance to the problem we are interested in.
+Although in reality orders can have any size, we shall assume in most of the paper that all orders have a fixed unit size $q$.
+This assumption is convenient to carry out our analysis and is, for now, of secondary importance to the problem we are interested in\footnote{It will be relaxed in section \ref{NumericalExample} where we resort to numerical simulation.}.
+Throughout the paper, we may refer to three different ``times'': \begin{itemize} \item \emph{Physical time} (or \emph{clock time}) in seconds, \item \emph{Event time} (or \emph{tick time}): the time counter is incremented by 1 every time an event (i.e. market, limit or cancellation order) occurs, \item \emph{Trade time} (or \emph{transaction time}): the time counter is incremented every trade (i.e. every market order). \end{itemize}

+\textbf{Related literature.} Order book modeling has been an area of intense research activity in the last decade.
+The remarkable interest in this area is due to two factors:

+\begin{itemize} \item Widespread use of algorithmic trading in which the order book is the place where offer and demand meet, \item Availability of tick by tick data that record every change in the order book and allow precise analysis of the price formation process at the microscopic level. \end{itemize}

+Schematically, two modeling approaches have been successful in capturing key properties of the order book---at least partially.
+The first approach, led by economists, models the interactions between rational agents who act strategically: they choose their trading decisions as solutions to individual utility maximization problems (See e.g. \cite{ParlourSurvey2008} and references therein).

+In the second approach, proposed by econophysicists, agents are assumed to act randomly.
+This is sometime referred to as zero-intelligence order book modeling, in the sense that order arrivals and placements are entirely stochastic.
+The focus here is more on the ``mechanistic'' aspects of the continuous double auction rather than the strategic interactions between agents.
+Despite this apparent limitation, zero-intelligence (or statistical) order book models do capture many salient features of real markets (See \cite{DanielsFarmer, FarmerPatelli} and references therein).
+Two notable developments in this strand of research are \cite{Maslov} who proposed one of the earliest stochastic order book models, and \cite{ChalletStinchcombe1} who added the possibility to cancel existing limit orders.

+In their seminal paper \cite{SmithFarmer}, Smith et al. develop a dynamical statistical order book model under the assumption of IID Poissonian order flow.
+They provide a thorough analysis of the model using simulation, dimensional analysis and mean field approximation.
+They study key characteristics of the model, namely: \begin{enumerate} \item Price diffusion. \item Liquidity characteristics: average depth profile, bid-ask spread, price impact and time and probability to fill a limit order. \end{enumerate}

+One of the most important messages of their analysis is that zero-intelligence order book models are able to produce reasonable market dynamics and liquidity characteristics.
+Our focus here is on the first point, that is, \emph{the convergence of the price process, which is a jump process at the microscopic level, to a diffusive process\footnote{In this paper, we mean (abusively) by ``diffusive process'' or simply ``diffusion'' the mathematical concept of Brownian motion.} at macroscopic time scales}.
+The authors in \cite{SmithFarmer} suggest that a diffusive regime is reached.
+Their argument relies on a mean field approximation.
+Essentially, this amounts to neglecting the dependence between order fluctuations at adjacent price levels.

+Another important paper of interest to us is \cite{ContStoikovTalreja}.
+Cont et al. propose to model the order book dynamics from the vantage point of queuing systems.
+They remarkably succeed in deriving many conditional probabilities of practical importance such as the probability of an increase in the mid-price, of the execution of an order at the bid before the ask quote moves, and of ``making the spread''.
+To our knowledge, they are the first to clearly set the problem of stochastic order book modeling in the context of Markov chains, which is a very powerful and well-studied mathematical concept.